mindkin/hourfleet/docs/api.md

 Most *callers* (those who call API's) in Hourfleet are authenticated with credentials, such as a *username* and a *password*.

-Once authenticated, a caller will receive a *token* that needs to be transmitted along with the API call (typically in the 'Authorization' header of the call).
+Once authenticated, a caller will receive a ***token*** that needs to be transmitted along with the API call (typically in the 'Authorization' header of the call).

 `Authorization: Bearer AAIAAMqDamBCSU7ITHnyx.......`

 This token is called an Authorization token, and Hourfleet uses the OAuth2.0 authorization scheme for its tokens (called *access_token*).
 Its an opaque token.
-You cannot decode it.
+You cannot decode it to look inside it.

 Normally, users of the Hourfleet App (https://yourcarshare.hourfleet.com) are authenticated by giving their credentials (*username* + *password*) to the Hourfleet App.
 The App then presents the credentials to Hourfleet servers to authenticate user, and an authorization token is issued and returned.

 The token identifies the caller, and defines what the caller has access to.
 The token is then passed along with any call to authorize access to any API's in Hourfleet.

-When using an API directly from other tools (like Postman) or from other systems or services on the internet, a users' credentials are not directly available to you to use.
+When using an API directly from other tools (like Postman) or from other systems or services on the internet, a users' credentials are not directly available for you to use.

 You have two choices in Hourfleet to get yourself an authorization token that will give you access to API's.